United States presidential election: Criticism

 Critics also argue that the Electoral College is archaic and inherently undemocratic.
 With all states, except Maine and Nebraska, using a winner-takes-all system, most of the states' seats are allocated ina blocks to either the Democratic or the Republican candidate and in all but a few states the citizens predominantly and perennially vote for the Democratic Party or the Republican Party (and even in Maine and Nebraska, most of the state seats have historically gone to the Democratic Party or the Republican Party, respectively).
-This encourages presidential candidates to focus exponentially more time, money, and energy campaigning in a few so-called "swing states", states in which no single candidate or party has overwhelming support.
+This encourages presidential candidates to focus much more time, money, and energy campaigning in a few so-called "swing states", states in which no single candidate or party has overwhelming support.
 Such swing states (Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania and Wisconsin) are inundated with campaign visits, saturation television advertising, get-out-the-vote efforts by party organizers, and debates.
 Meanwhile, candidates and political parties have no incentive to mount nationwide campaign efforts, or work to increase voter turnout, in predominantly Democratic Party "safe states" like California, Illinois or New York or predominantly Republican Party "safe states" like Wyoming, Alabama or Utah.
 In practice, the winner-takes-all system also both reinforces the country's two-party system and decreases the importance of third and minor political parties.
 Furthermore, a candidate can win the electoral vote without securing the greatest amount of the national popular vote, such as during the 1824, 1876, 1888, 2000 and 2016 elections.
 It would even be possible in theory to secure the necessary 270 electoral votes from only the twelve most populous states (Note: Wins in California, Texas, Florida, New York, Illinois, Pennsylvania, Ohio, Georgia, North Carolina, Michigan, New Jersey and Virginia would secure 281 electoral votes as of the 2024 election) and ignore the rest of the country.